 If you just want sit and watch the wildlife come and go, Sand Rivers also has a nearby hide – raised on stilts, and overlooking a large marshy area.
 You can stay here on your own for a few hours if you wish.
 This permanently wet area is frequented by a variety of wildlife – often in surprising numbers – from playful elephants and herds of giraffe coming down to drink, to a kaleidoscope of birds looking for food.
 It's a remarkably good spot, even when there is plenty of water around, and a first-rate location during the dry season.

 In between wildlife viewing you might treat yourself to a massage.
 Provided in your room and costing US$1 per minute, all proceeds go to charity through the Nomad Trust.

 Sand Rivers is very comfortable, stylish safari camp, in a striking and remote location.
 There’s a real feeling of space coupled with welcoming and excellent service and delicious food.
-We think this is one of the Selous reserve's very best places to stay.
+We think this is one of Nyerere National Park's very best places to stay.
 Guests share this special area with relatively few other visitors and explore with very informative and engaging guides.